pyroscope/pyrocore/docs/custom-fields.rst

 space check are actually started.
 Meaning you can safely employ automatic downloading via e.g. RSS, without fear of a disk full situation when your disk space housekeeping fails.

+It is also much more robust than a schedule using rTorrent's ``close_low_diskspace`` command – pre-allocation of a started item still eats up disk space, and stopping an item shortly afterwards doesn't fix that.
+Which means if a RSS feed constantly adds new auto-started items, your disk *will* fill up when using only such a schedule.

 The first step is to add a custom field that checks whether an item has room on the target device.
 As with the other examples, place this in your ``config.py`` (read the 1st two sections, before the “Examples” one).